supremeimposter/My-Vault/GATE/Linear-Algebra/Gaussian Elimination.md

 > Homogenous system can never be the inconsistent as the rightmost column of the augmented matrix is always filled with zeros i.e. $[0\;\cdots\; 0 \; b]$ never occurs in the augmented matrix of homogenous system.

 > [!observation]
-> If a single linear equation has more than 2 unknowns, then there will be infinitely many solutions.
+> If a single linear equation has greater than or equal to 2 unknowns, then there will be infinitely many solutions.
 > ![[Gaussian Elimination-20240503222603929.webp]]

 Non-homogenous system have a constant vector in their parametric form of the solution.